Here’s a list, current as of 2023, of concealed carry laws by state. After the list, read on for explanations of CCW laws across the country.

 Concealed Carry Laws By State Discussion

 First, let’s get a little terminology thing out of the way.
 Some absolutists and semanticists like to debate whether that little paper that authorizes CCW (Concealed Carry Weapon) is a “license” or “permit.”
 Not having time for semantics here, I’ll use them interchangeably.
-Whether or not we believe that carrying a gun should be a right, we have to understand the reality, our legal system has evolved in such a way that carrying a gun has come to be treated as a privilege, one that requires that specific piece of paper in 48 of the 50 states.

 If you want to carry a concealed handgun in this country, there are four different approaches you’ll have to deal with depending on where you are.